lees-oz/terra-parity/README.md

 - **folder per environment:** in infrastructure code as code repository each environment (`dev`, `test`, `prod` etc.) has a dedicated folder
 - **dev/prod parity:** you'd like to keep your environments *as similar as possible* (see https://12factor.net/dev-prod-parity)

-then infrastructure code (folder structure and resources code) would have a lot of duplication across different environments and few for-a-good-reason differences.
+Because then the folder structure and resources code would have a lot of duplication across different environments and few for-a-good-reason differences.

 ***Terra parity* is aiming to help engineers make changes to such code a bit more robust by providing a way to quickly navigate, compare and align code of corresponding resources.**